 Huawei is a leading global information and communications technology (ICT) solutions provider.
 Through our dedication to customer-centric innovation and strong partnerships, we have established end-to-end advantages in telecom networks, devices and cloud computing.
 We are committed to creating maximum value for telecom operators, enterprises and consumers by providing competitive solutions and services.
 Our products and solutions have been deployed in over 140 countries, serving more than one third of the world’s population.
 For more information, visit Huawei online: www.huawei.com.
 Follow us on Twitter: www.twitter.com/huaweipress and YouTube: http://www.youtube.com/user/HuaweiPress.

 About Corning Incorporated

 Corning Incorporated (www.corning.com) is the world leader in specialty glass and ceramics.
-Drawing on more than 150 years of materials science and process engineering knowledge, Corning creates and makes keystone components that enable high-technology systems for consumer electronics, mobile emissions control, telecommunications and life sciences.
+Drawing on 160 years of materials science and process engineering knowledge, Corning creates and makes keystone components that enable high-technology systems for consumer electronics, mobile emissions control, telecommunications and life sciences.
 Our products include glass substrates for LCD televisions, computer monitors and laptops; ceramic substrates and filters for mobile emission control systems; optical fiber, cable, hardware & equipment for telecommunications networks; optical biosensors for drug discovery; and other advanced optics and specialty glass solutions for a number of industries including semiconductor, aerospace, defense, astronomy and metrology.